martinwittmann/project-cmd/readme.md

       extra_hosts:
         - host.docker.internal:host-gateway
       env_file:
-        # Makes all values of .env available as environment variables in
+        # Makes all values of .env available as environment variables in this container.
-        # this container.
         - .env
   ```

-- Create a .project/scripts directory and add scripts you need:
+Create a .project/scripts directory and add scripts you need:
-  .project/scripts/start.sh
+  E.g.: .project/scripts/start.sh:
   ```
   # If you're using docker then this will run docker compose with docker-compose.[PROJECT_ENV].yml
   project_run_global_script start